Mental Health Facilities Grand Traverse County, MI

 Pine Rest Christian Mental Health Services Traverse City Clinic

 Pine Rest Christian Mental Health Services Traverse City Clinic is one of mental health facilities in Grand Traverse County, Michigan, located at 1050 Silver Drive, 49684 zip code.
-Pine Rest Christian Mental Health Services Traverse City Clinic provides outpatient treatment and telemedicine/telehealth.
-Pine Rest Christian Mental Health Services Traverse City Clinic provides trauma therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Pine Rest Christian Mental Health Services Traverse City Clinic provides telemedicine/telehealth and outpatient treatment.
+Pine Rest Christian Mental Health Services Traverse City Clinic provides psychotropic medication, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
 Pine Rest Christian Mental Health Services Traverse City Clinic also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Pine Rest Christian Mental Health Services Traverse City Clinic include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.
+Additional services provided at Pine Rest Christian Mental Health Services Traverse City Clinic include mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.

 Frequently Asked Questions About Mental Health Treatment in Grand Traverse County, MI